lukneu/doom-teletext/README.md

 |DG_SetWindowTitle    |Not required.
 This is for setting the window title as Doom sets this from WAD file.

 # platforms
 I have ported to Windows, X11, and Soso.
+Just look at (doomgeneric_win.c or doomgeneric_xlib.c).

 Note that X11 port is not efficient since it generates pixmap by XDrawPoint.
 It can be further improved by using X11 extensions.